Music Together

-Music Together is a musical education program for children aged newborn through second grade.
-First offered to the public in 1987, the program is now offered in over 3000 communities in the United States, as well as over 40 other countries around the world.
-This expansion has been accomplished through independent centers which are licensed to use the program.
-All teachers must attend and pass a Music Together teacher training.
+Music Together is a musical education program for children aged Newborn through second grade.
+First offered to the public in 1987, the program now has more than 3,000 locations in 40 different countries.

 Since its inception, Music Together has emphasized the importance of having parents and caregivers actively participate in class with their children.
-This is based in part on the work of early childhood educator Lilian Katz, who noted that while children can learn skills and knowledge from any adult, they learn dispositions only from their loved ones; by participating in class as musical role-models, parents and caregivers help impart to their children the disposition to become lifelong music-makers.
+This is based in part on the work of early childhood educator Lilian Katz, who believes that while children can learn skills and knowledge from any adult, they learn dispositions only from their loved ones; by participating in class as musical role-models, parents and caregivers help impart to their children the disposition to become lifelong music-makers.

 Philosophy

-Music Together starts with the premise that all children are musical, and that they can achieve basic music competence provided their music environment is sufficiently rich.
-All class activities are based on Developmentally Appropriate Practice, an approach to learning that takes into account how children really learn at different developmental stages in their lives.
-Because very young children learn primarily through play, the program provides a fun, relaxed environment with a nonformal teaching approach.
+Music Together's basic philosophy is that all children are musical, and that they can achieve basic music competence provided their music environment is sufficiently rich.
+All class activities are based on developmentally appropriate practice, an approach to learning that takes into account how children learn at different developmental stages in their lives.
+Because very young children learn primarily through play, the program attempts to provide a fun, relaxed environment with a nonformal teaching approach.